Velfi/Vizza/README.md

 # Vizza

-Interactive GPU-accelerated simulations for desktop.
+A collection of interactive GPU-accelerated simulations for fun and beauty.
+Features a friendly UI that puts you in control.

 ## Simulations